leiapple/ML-IAPs_iron/README.md

    -  neural network potential (NNP)
    -  atomic cluster expansion (PACE)

-   The training procedure are described in the readme file under each folder.
+   The training procedures are described in the readme file under each folder.
 The training scripts are also explained in the readme file.
 2. The corresponding potential files ready-to-use for LAMMPS.
 3. Jupyter notebooks for reproducing the Figures in publication.